-5.11.1 System Access Authorization Request-Navy (SAAR-N)
+5.9.1 System Access Authorization Request-Navy (SAAR-N)

-The contractor shall ensure that all personnel requiring access to Government information systems to perform tasks in this SOW complete and submit a SAAR-N form to the NAS Patuxent River, MD Information Technology/Information Management (IT/IM) department located in building 1490.
+The contractor shall ensure that all personnel requiring access to Government information systems to perform tasks in this PBSOW complete and submit a SAAR-N form to the NAS Patuxent River, MD Information Technology/Information Management (IT/IM) department located in building 1490.

-5.11.1.1 Common Access Card (CAC)
+5.9.1.1 Common Access Card (CAC)

 The contractor shall ensure that all personnel requiring access to Government information systems comply with the requirements to obtain a CAC.
-Contractor personnel are responsible to obtain and maintain a current CAC, after approval by the PMA 274 Contractor CAC Trusted Agent.
+Contractor personnel are responsible to obtain and maintain a current CAC, after approval by the PMA-274 Contractor CAC Trusted Agent.

-5.11.2 Information Assurance Training
+5.9.2 Information Assurance Training